zenofund/DriversOnDemand/SUPABASE_STORAGE_SETUP.md

 # Supabase Storage Setup for Profile Pictures

 ## Overview
-This guide explains how to set up the Supabase Storage bucket for profile pictures in the Drivers On Demand platform.
+This guide explains how to set up the Supabase Storage bucket for profile pictures in the Draba platform.

 ## Setup Steps